 4. Do not ask us anything about our dads’ positions on anything.

 “What does your dad think about ____?” is a question no PK wants to answer – not about politics, the roles of women in the church, predestination, the use of drums in the worship service, spiritual gifts, race, the latest Justin Bieber incident, or anything else.
 We have opinions and beliefs, though.
 And we like to converse.
 So you could ask us what we think, like a normal person.

 5. Do not assume you can gain audience with the pastor through us.

 That’s what the church secretary or the pastor’s assistant is for.
 Please let us be his children.
 We usually don’t have the ability to make a meeting happen, and we almost never want to.
 We don’t get paid enough.

 6. Do not assume that we agree with all the utterances of our fathers.

 I know it’s hard to believe that any child could grow up to disagree with her parents, shocking even, but it does happen.
 It is not kind or safe to assume that our parents’ positions are ours.
 And when you find out we don’t agree, please refrain from being shocked or offended.
 We’ll let you disagree with your parents if you let us do the same.

 7. Get to know us.

 This is a good rule for anyone, but it especially pertains to PKs.
 Just as you want people to value your opinions, personality, and character quirks, so do we.
 More often than not you will get a surprise.
 Wow, that PK actually has a sense of humor!
 Who knew PKs could be so fun?
 Wait, he said what?
 Leave your assumptions at the door and let us be us.
 You’ll probably like what you find.

-This is an excerpt from my book, The Pastor’s Kid: Finding Your Own Faith and Identity.
+This is an excerpt from my book, The Pastor’s Kid: What It’s Like and How You Can Help (re-releases on 6/1/20).
 If you prefer listening to reading you can get the audiobook too.